 Download the summary data tables via the link at the bottom of the page to see the inclusion rates in reading at grades 4 and 8 for states/jurisdictions and the 27 participating TUDA districts in 2019.

 School and Student Participation

 To ensure unbiased samples, NAEP requires that participation rates for original school samples be 70 percent or higher to report national results separately for public and private schools.
 In instances where participation rates meet the 70 percent criteria but fall below 85 percent, a nonresponse bias analysis is conducted to determine if the responding school sample is not representative of the population, thereby introducing the potential for nonresponse bias.

-Before replacing originally sampled schools that declined to participate with substitute schools, the weighted national school participation rates for the 2019 reading assessment were 96 percent for grade 4 (100 percent for public schools, 53 percent for private schools, and 77 percent for Catholic schools), and 96 percent for grade 8 (99 percent for public schools, 50 percent for private schools, and 73 percent for Catholic schools).
-In 2019, the school participation rates for private schools at both grades 4 and 8 did not meet the criteria so their results are not reportable.
+Before replacing originally sampled schools that declined to participate with substitute schools, the weighted national school participation rates for the 2019 reading assessment were 96 percent for grade 4 (100 percent for public schools, 53 percent for private schools, and 77 percent for Catholic schools), 96 percent for grade 8 (99 percent for public schools, 50 percent for private schools, and 73 percent for Catholic schools), and 84 percent for grade 12 (88 percent for public schools, 35 percent for private schools, and 55 percent for Catholic schools).
+In 2019, the school participation rates for private schools at grades 4, 8, and 12 and the school participation rate for Catholic schools at grade 12 did not meet the criteria so their results are not reportable.

 Standards established by the National Assessment Governing Board require that school participation rates for the original state/jurisdiction and TUDA district samples need to be at least 85 percent for results to be reported.
 In 2019, all 52 states and jurisdictions and all 27 TUDA districts met this participation rate requirement with participation rates of 89 to 100 percent.